-A: As someone who has made an amazing living in this industry and helped thousands upon thousands of women feel their best with lash extensions, it's important to me that the record is set straight on the top myths in our industry.
+Courtney Buhler is someone who has not only made an incredible living in the lash industry, but has helped thousands upon thousands of women feel their best with lash extensions, so it's important to her that the record is set straight on the top myths in our industry.
 These myths have been perpetuated by media, and unfortunately make many potential customers nervous.
-But, have no fear - I'm here to set the record straight and bust these myths wide open!
+But, have no fear - she's here to bust these myths wide open!

 - Kristen Chenoweth’s Allergic Reaction to Eyelash Extensions (WATCH)

 The morsel of truth: A very small percentage of clients can develop sensitivities to products used during the eyelash extension procedure which can cause swelling that will reside once the lashes are removed.
 Reactions/Irritations/Sensitivities are possible with any beauty procedure you can imagine like: manicures (nail polish), facials (natural ingredients that can cause reactions), hair treatments (perm solutions and hair colour reactions), makeup services (cosmetic ingredients you are applying to skin) etc.